GabeScott/standard-works-vault/General Conference/1984 April - A Generation Prepared to Make Wise Choices.md

 # A Generation Prepared to Make Wise Choices

-*By By Elaine A. Cannon - Recently released as Young Women General President*
+By Elaine A. Cannon - *Recently released as Young Women General President*

 *Given in the April session of the 1984 General Conference*